Bayern Ready For 'Extraordinary' Bellingham, Says Tuchel

-Munich, Germany: Bayern Munich manager Thomas Tuchel said Monday his side were ready for the threat posed by "extraordinary" Real Madrid midfielder Jude Bellingham in their Champions League semi-final first leg.
+Bayern Munich manager Thomas Tuchel said on Monday his side were ready for the threat posed by "extraordinary" Real Madrid midfielder Jude Bellingham in their Champions League semifinal first leg.

-England midfielder Bellingham, still just 20, joined Real Madrid before the start of the season from Bundesliga side Borussia Dortmun
+England midfielder Bellingham, still just 20, joined Real Madrid before the start of the season from Bundesliga side Borussia Dortmund.

 Bellingham has since become one of Real's most important players and is already considered among the world's best.